encode/httpx/docs/advanced/authentication.md

 ## Basic authentication

-HTTP basic authentication is an unencrypted authentication scheme that uses a simple encoding of the username and password in the request `Authorization` header.
+HTTP basic authentication ([RFC 7617](https://datatracker.ietf.org/doc/html/rfc7617)) is an unencrypted authentication scheme that uses a simple encoding of the username and password in the request `Authorization` header.
 Since it is unencrypted it should typically only be used over `https`, although this is not strictly enforced.

 ```pycon
 >>> auth = httpx.BasicAuth(username="finley", password="secret")